wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-graph-3rd-party-apis/includes/3-exercise-anonymous-apis.md

 }
 ```

 This method uses the `HttpClient` available from the current SharePoint context and issues an HTTP GET request to the NASA Image REST API with the query equal to **Apollo 4**.
-After processing the response to JSON, its returned to the caller as an untyped `any` object.
+After processing the response to JSON, it's returned to the caller as an untyped `any` object.

 Update the contents of the `render()` method to the following code: